Serious Syringe Workout

 Let me tell you it is all possible to control that.
 Under my personal guidance I will show you how it is supposed to be done.
 You will learn how to master the syringe.
 Bring back the magic and you will be mesmerized how good it feels to hold a henna syringe with confidence.

 What do I learn ?

 In this class I explain to you the differences, the pro’s and con’s of both plastic en glass syringes.
 You will learn how to fill the syringe properly to prevent air bubbles sneaking in.
 Furthermore you learn to get your grip right and how to control the correct amount of pressure.
 I will also show you the cleaning process of the syringe.
-This class is filled with back ground information on this authentic Moroccan technique and also quickly to understand instructions and easy to apply exercises, tips and tricks that make all the difference.
+This course is filled with background information on this authentic Moroccan technique and also quickly to understand instructions and easy to apply exercises, tips and tricks that make all the difference.

 ~ FREE BONUS ~